 (b) requested the Bureau, with the support of the secretariat and in collaboration with member States, to prepare a summary report on the concrete and results oriented activities undertaken and results achieved by the ECE in the area of sustainable energy for submission to the Executive Committee;

-(c) noted that requests were made for additional extrabudgetary resources to implement the outcome of the work plans of the Committee and its subsidiary bodies and to enable increased participation of relevant experts;
+(c) noted that some participants made requests for additional extrabudgetary resources to implement the outcome of the work plans of the Committee and its subsidiary bodies and to enable increased participation of relevant experts, while other participants disagreed;

 (d) requested the secretariat to make increased use of electronic communications with member States and stakeholders on the deliverables of the work plans.
 Also requested the Secretariat to explore mechanisms for electronic communications with member States to enable timely decision making at formal sessions.